ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 This document explains how to write documentation such as tutorials, guides, or recommendations to be hosted in OCaml.org.
 It's also meant to be used as a style guide to ensure consistency in things like grammar, formatting, capitalisation, and spelling across all OCaml.org documentation.

-In order to ensure consistency across documentation, a style guide like this is beneficial.

-Use the [Diátaxis](https://diataxis.fr/) approach to documentation: Tutorials for learning, How-To Guides for goals, Explanation for understanding, and Reference for information.

 Apply the [*Spiral Learning*](https://en.wikipedia.org/wiki/Spiral_approach) approach in tutorials.
 This teaching method first creates a solid foundation of a topic.
 By starting with an overview, it gives the reader the context and general information.
 Subsequent sections and tutorials review the important foundational information and expands, going into more detail and giving examples.

 ## Materials